darktable-org/lua-scripts/README.md

 *Dependencies: gnome-maps ≥ 3.20*
 *Tags: geo*

-Open a geo uri in gnome-maps. **Where is this URI found?
-What is a typical use case?**
+Open the geo location of an image in the standard geo location viewer, e.g. GNOME Maps.

 ### gimp.lua